 Unauthorized distribution of copyrighted materials is illegal and exposes you to civil and criminal penalties.

 - Using computer resources to copy and plagiarize the intellectual output (programs, written assignments, etc.) of other persons.

 - Using computer resources to violate any state, federal, or international laws, or the published policies of other host institutions or networks.

 - Using computer resources in a manner inconsistent with the "Hendrix Standards of Conduct" as published in the Hendrix Student Handbook.

 - The Office of Information Technology should be contacted for clarification of these guidelines or to report guideline violations.

-It is the responsibility of all users to report to the Office of Information Technology any violation of the Code of Computer Resource Use.
+It is the responsibility of all users to report to the Office of Technology Services any violation of the Code of Computer Resource Use.